 How to Weigh Yourself Without a Scale

-While you may be wondering how you are to track progress without a scale, there are certainly other methods to measure weight and health.
-So when joining the "no-scale club," validate your progress with:
+Now you may be wondering how to track progress without a scale.
+But there are certainly other methods to measure weight and health!

 1. Body Measurements

 Take notice and embrace the ways your favorite pair of jeans feel, relishing on the progress and igniting your inner confidence.

 3. Progress Pictures

 When taking pictures, stay consistent with the lighting, what you wear, and timings of the day.
-Also write down how you feel on the pictures and reflect on just how far you have come!
+Also, write down how you feel on the pictures and reflect on just how far you have come!

 4. Energy Levels

 Start relishing on the process and moments, overcoming hurdles with strength and celebrating victories of all sizes.
-And not to mention, confidence never goes out of style!
+Besides, confidence never goes out of style!